vigneshsarma/hittaruki.info/content/post/water-jug-rewrite-with-haskell-part-I.md

 1. [cis.udel.edu](https://www.eecis.udel.edu/~mccoy/courses/cisc4-681.10f/lec-materials/handouts/search-water-jug-handout.pdf)
 2. [math.tamu.edu](http://www.math.tamu.edu/~dallen/hollywood/diehard/diehard.htm)

 I also had to do the same problem in my own college days.
-At the time I was learning python and thought it might be an interesting problem to solve with python.
+At the time I was learning python and thought it might be an interesting problem to solve with [python](https://github.com/vigneshsarma/water-jug).
 Looking at the code now I feel embarrassed.
-Am not even sure how I got it work.
+Am not even sure how I got it working.
 Rewriting it in python seems rather uninteresting now.
 Rather using a static functional language like Haskell seamed to make it more interesting.
 Obviously once you look at the code you will realize currently I don't know much of Haskell either.

 Rather than trying to solve the problem in one shot, I decided to limit the initial version some what.